jfishe/Richland_prefab_2br/Electrical.md

    in case somebody decides to chew on a power cord.
 Did I use the right terminology?
 7. Much of the wiring is ungrounded.
 Please replace with grounded and separate circuits per code.
 E.g., many of the lighting circuits feed duplex outlets.
+8. What do recommend for storing household dishes and furniture during construction—i.e., from whom should we rent a storage pod?

 ## Bedrooms (BR#1 and BR#2)